 - Single study

-- Albania, Armenia, Azerbaijan, Belarus, Bosnia & Herzegovina, Bulgaria, Burundi, Colombia, Croatia, Czech Republic, Democratic Republic of the Congo (formerly Zaire), Dominican Republic, Ecuador, El Salvador, Estonia, Ethiopia, Georgia, Grenada, Guatemala, Guinea Bissau, Guyana, Haiti, Honduras, Hungary, Kenya, Kyrgz Republic (Kyrgyzstan), Latvia, Liberia, Lithuania, Macedonia, Madagascar, Malawi, Mauritania, Mexico, Moldova, Montenegro, Mozambique, Nicaragua, Panama, Paraguay, Peru, Republic of Congo, Romania, Russia, Rwanda, Serbia, Sierra Leone, Slovakia, Suriname, Tajikstan, Uganda, Ukraine, Uzbekistan, Venezuela, Zambia, and Zimbabwe
+- Albania, Armenia, Azerbaijan, Belarus, Bosnia & Herzegovina, Bulgaria, Burundi, Colombia, Croatia, Czech Republic, Democratic Republic of the Congo (formerly Zaire), Dominican Republic, Ecuador, El Salvador, Estonia, Ethiopia, Georgia, Grenada, Guatemala, Guinea Bissau, Guyana, Haiti, Honduras, Hungary, Kenya, Kyrgz Republic (Kyrgyzstan), Latvia, Liberia, Lithuania, Madagascar, Malawi, Mauritania, Mexico, Moldova, Montenegro, Mozambique, Nicaragua, North Macedonia, Panama, Paraguay, Peru, Republic of Congo, Romania, Russia, Rwanda, Serbia, Sierra Leone, Slovakia, Suriname, Tajikstan, Uganda, Ukraine, Uzbekistan, Venezuela, Zambia, and Zimbabwe

 - Index of Electoral Malpractice, 1995-2006